 The following day meant another late shift for his mother.
-So, when he let himself in, the first thing he did was retrieve the pizza box from the day before, fold his school report inside it, and shove it to the bottom of the bin in the shed.
+So, when he let himself in, the first thing he did was retrieve the pizza box from the day before, fold his school report inside it, and shove to the bottom of the bin in the shed.
 Then he went to the kitchen in order to cook his mother's favourite supper.

-1. How is Jason feeling when he returns home from school? tired / fed up / not in a mood to do his homework / had a bad day at school

-2. How do you know how he is feeling?

-He slams the door, drops his jacket and kicks it into the corner, and throws his

-homework across the living room.

-3. Do you think Jason's school report is a good one?
-No.

-- 4. Why do you think this?

-He hides it in a pizza box in the bin and cooks his mother's favourite supper. - How do you think Jason's report turned out the way it did?
-He didn't always do his homework, particularly when his mother was out. - 6.
-Why does Jason prepare his mother's favourite supper?
-He hopes to put her in a good mood if she asks about his school report.
+How is J ason feeling when he returns home from school?
+How do you know how he is feeling?
+Do you t hink Jason's school report is good one?
+Why do you think this?
+How do you think Jason's report turned out the way it did?
+Why doe es Jason prepare his mother's favourite supper?